Ludicon/spark.js/README.md

       - A channel mask indicating the number of channels in your input: `"rgba"`, `"rgb"`, `"rg"` or `"r"`, the actual format is selected based on the device capabilities.

       - An explicit WebGPU BC, ETC or ASTC format name, or an abbreviated form such as `"bc7"` or `"astc"`.
-Note, spark.js only supports 4x4 and LDR formats.
-By default
+Note: only 4x4 LDR formats are supported.

       - If you specify `auto`, the input texture is analyzed to detect the necessary number of channels.
 This has some overhead, it's always recommended to specify the format through one of the other methods.

     Default: `rgb`.

   - **`alpha`**
-    Hint for the format selector.
-When an explicit channel mask is not provided, the channel mask is assumed to be `"rgb"`, providing
+    Hint for the automatic format selector.
+When no explicit format is provided, the format is assumed to be `"rgb"`.
+Supplying `alpha: true` will default to "rgba" instead.

   - **`mips`** or **`generateMipmaps`** (`boolean`) Whether to generate mipmaps.
-Currently mipmap generation uses a basic box filter in linear space.
+Mipmaps are generated with a basic box filter in linear space.
 Default: `false`.

   - **`srgb`** (`boolean`)
     Whether to encode the image using an as sRGB format.
 This also affects mipmap generation.
 The `srgb` mode can also be inferred from the `format`.
 Default: `false`.